estebanmunchjones2019/plugin-based-architecture-article/Readme.md

   private addPlugins(): void {
     const hostElement = this.elRef.nativeElement;
-	//loops through the heroPlugins array
+	//loop through the heroPlugins array
     for (const elementName of heroPlugins) {
       const exists = customElements.get(elementName);
-      //it consoles log a warning if the custom element doesn't exists.
+      //console log a warning if the custom element doesn't exists.
       if (!exists) {
         console.warn(`Custom element ${elementName} does not exist`);
         continue;
       }
-	  //creates the HTML element specified by tagName (e.g 'hero-universe-indicator', already imported in index.tml const customElement = document.createElement(elementName);
+	  //create the HTML element specified by tagName (e.g 'hero-universe-indicator', already imported in index.tml const customElement = document.createElement(elementName);
-      //sets the value of the attribute 'data-hero-name' equal the the hero.name input 		  value passed to <app-hero-plugin-host>
+      //set the value of the attribute 'data-hero-name' equal the the hero.name input 		  value passed to <app-hero-plugin-host>
       customElement.setAttribute('data-hero-name', this.hero.name);

-      // appends the element, so it's attached to the DOM hostElement.appendChild(customElement);
+      // append the element, so it's attached to the DOM hostElement.appendChild(customElement);
     }
   }